The Team

 Dilly Knol

-Dilly is the Executive Director of Andrews Street Family Centre and a strong advocate for Indigenous families.
+Dilly is the executive director of Andrews Street Family Centre and a strong advocate for Indigenous families.
 A woman of Metis decent, she was born and raised near Richer, Manitoba.
 She began her career in community development in her late 20s through volunteerism, and soon after made the decision to go back to school to obtain her degree in Social Work from the University of Manitoba.
 Dilly lives in the North End of Winnipeg and dedicates her life to making a difference in her community.

 Gregg Hanson